dram/trealla/README.md

 Defined operators can ONLY be used as operators.
 To use them as regular functors they must be quoted, e.g: *X is '+'(1,2)* and  not *X is +(1,2)*.

-Bignums are considered experimental at this stage.
-To introduce a bignum use the 'B' suffix,
-eg: *X is 1B*, or *X is bignum(1)*.
+Bignums (actually bigints) are considered experimental at this stage.
+To introduce a bignum use the 'B' suffix, eg: *X is 1B*, or *X is bignum(1)*.
 Thereafter X will propagate in calculations as a bignum.
+For example:

 	tpl -l samples/factorial.pro -g 'facb(1000000,F),write(F)' | wc -c
 	5565709